 The concept of university governance is one of shared authority among the various constituents of the university.
 Faculty participation is exercised in general faculty and departmental meetings, membership on university standing and departmental committees, and through the Faculty Senate.
 Committee membership will be selected by the faculty through election.
 Faculty members serve on standing committees reporting to the Institutional Executive Officer, the Chief Academic Officer, and other members of the executive staff.
-Each College should have faculty representation on Councils or Committees that organize programs and develop policies on academic functions such as Honors Convocation, Founders Convocation, Commencement, etc.
+Each College should have Faculty should be representationed on Councils or Committees that organize programs and develop policies on academic functions such as Honors Convocation, Founders Convocation, Commencement, etc.

-Further, faculty participate in decision making regarding curriculum development and academic standards through the departmental curriculum committee, faculty meetings, the Graduate Council and the Academic Policy Council (see Appendix M-Standing Committees).
+Further, faculty participate in decision making regarding curriculum development and academic standards through the departmental and university curriculum committees, faculty meetings, the Graduate Council and the Academic Policy Council (see Appendix K M-Standing Committees).